miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented Humanity from reaching zero in the dialogue with Johansen.

 Hallowbrook Hotel:
++Added a Sabbat option to endgame including skipping the whole hotel.
 +Opened Hallowbrook Hotel shortcut door in atrium to skip interior.
-+Added a Sabbat option to endgame including skipping the whole hotel.
-+Moved Ra blade to lair, flamethrower to atrium and removed GLOCKs.
++Moved Ra blade to lair, flamethrower to atrium and moved the GLOCKs.
 +Forced Heather remembrance lines and added slash sounds and blood.
 +Added crashed elevator with metal grating and fixed bad door script.
 +Restored shovelhead and Lasombra models and Firemage cast animation.
+Made Heather cutscene only happen if she is alive and is your ghoul.
 Fixed Hallowbrook name differences and invincible burning Lasombra.
-The Heather cutscene will only happen if she is alive and your ghoul.
 Made Heather's last clothes fit and added animations to her scene.
-Turned Tremere Firemage into a female for males and swapped AUGs in.
+Fixed way to kill downtown Ming and corrected several breaking walls.
 Prevented Heather's comeback when returning from lower Hallowbrook.
+Made Tremere Firemage female for males and made them defend better.
 Moved unreachable NPCs, fixed door openings and premature spawning.
-Fixed way to kill downtown Ming and replaced cutscene Asian vampire.

 Blood Hunt:
 +Made werewolf damageable by normal weapons and removed debug switch.